vaughan0/vlib/README.md

 Vlib
 ====

-vlib is a simple utilities C library I use for personal projects.
+vlib is a simple utility C library that I use for personal projects.

 How to Compile
 --------------